 AMORPHA YOUTH FOUNDATION

-On 21 March 2016, our team established Amorpha Youth Foundation as a non-profit for public benefit.
+On 21 March 2016, our team agreed to establish Amorpha Youth Foundation as a non-profit organisation registered in Bulgaria.
 The foundation is a turning point in our rich prior experience of seven years as a non-formal group active at the grassroots level and drawing on international collaboration, lobbying locally in favour of sustainable youth policies and youth empowerment and sharing good practice.

 Аs a youth foundation, Amorpha creates a forum for strategic initiatives to strengthen the capacity of young people in view of the diverse spheres of their professional development, education and interests.
 Growing out of what we have achieved by the seventh year of our existence as Amorpha Youth Group, we capitalise on our considerable body of work and take a step further.
 Amorpha Youth Foundation to handle larger-scale projects and increase international partnerships.
 A mid-term objective is to adopt the additional but key role of a good practice selector/promoter and grant-giving body to other horizontally structured, non-formal and distance working groups of young people contributing to community development.